-There was one fridge in use which was in good working order and the maximum and minimum temperatures were recorded daily and were seen to always be within the correct range.
+There were two fridges in use which was in good working order and the maximum and minimum temperatures were recorded daily and were seen to always be within the correct range.
 Doop bins were available for use and there was sufficient storage for medicines.
 The computers were all password protected and patient information was safeguarded.